CrispenGari/opencv-python/face-x/faceBluring/README.md

-# Blur Background -- Facex
+# Face Bluring -- Facex
 * This program detects human face(s) using haarcascade_fontalface classifier from opencv and blur the faces detected leaving the whole body.

 <p align="center">